waidyanatha/openeew-detection/README.md

 Jump to _Run Detector Docker_ section, if you already have a local copy of the [openeew-detection code](https://github.com/openeew/openeew-detection).
 Else, get a copy first before running the docker shell-script.
 After changing to a folder of your choice, to retrieve the code

-* _Option 1_ : download the code using the browser _Code --> Download ZIP_ or run the `wget https://github.com/openeew/openeew-detection/archive/master.zip` below; to then extract the zipped files.
+* _Option 1_ : download the code using the browser _Code --> Download ZIP_ or run the `wget https://github.com/openeew/openeew-detection/archive/master.zip`; to then extract the zipped files.
 * _Option 2_ : clone the code using the git command; especially if you intend to make changes to this repo `git clone https://github.com/openeew/openeew-detection.git`

 ### Run Detector Docker